 Day 6: Córdoba.
-Drive outside of the city to see the 17th-cent.
-Jesuit estancia and church of Alta Gracia.
-Fly in the late afternoon to Salta (1 hour 30 minutes, Aérolineas Argentinas).
+Drive into the countryside to see the Jesuit estancia of Jesús María, famous for its wine production, and Santa Catalina with its splendid church.
+Fly in the evening to Salta (1 hour 30 minutes).
 First of two nights in Salta.

 Day 7: Salta.
 A day to explore the charming town of Salta with its fine colonial and neoclassical architecture.
 The rose-coloured cathedral houses the tomb of another Argentine liberator, General Güemes, while the italianate church of San Francisco was designed by Luigi Giorgi.
 Salta's excellent archaeological museum presents the incredible Inca ritual of child sacrifice.
-Free afternoon and evening lecture by a local expert on the geology of the Calchaquí Valleys, in preparation for the onward journey.
+Free afternoon.